codeforanchorage/anchorage_answers/README.md

 **If you are using OS X Snow Leopard, Lion or Mountain Lion, please follow this guide which will take you through the setup procedure**

-Mac OS X is best supported by Honolulu Answers, since it is what most of us at Code for America use.
+Mac OS X is best supported by Anchorage Answers, since it is what most of us at Code for America use.
 Ubuntu (and therefore presumeably other linux distributions) are also supported.
 Windows is currently unsupported and untested.

 [Instructions for OS X 10.8 Mountain Lion](https://github.com/codeforamerica/honolulu_answers/wiki/Installation-Instructions-for-OS-X-10.8-Mountain-Lion)